 A real apology will see you at the core, as in "You are hurting because..."
 A Narc apology will have himself at the core, as in "I am hurting because you...."

 So what is the reasoning for the Narc's fake apology?
-The Narc knows you found out vital info that will expose him, and he will do whatever it takes to divert the attention away from himself.
-He will twist it around and wind up blaming you!
+The Narcissists know you found out vital info that will expose them, and they will do whatever it takes to divert the attention away from themselves.
+They will twist it around and wind up blaming you!

 And sadly, some Narcs won't even use the "I'm sorry, but" apologies.
 They'll go straight for the jugular and begin a verbal assault on you.

 So what will a Narc say?
 Below are several examples of fake apologies (many of which my NX said to me!).

 1. "I'm sorry, but you overreact to everything anyway."

 2. "I'm sorry, but everyone else thinks it was funny.
 You just have no sense of humor."